 - Ensure that technical issues and site speed are not impacting your search position negatively

-Your website needs to be user friendly for site users and for Google too.
+Your website needs to be user-friendly for site users and for Google too.
 Making every effort to maximise your site traffic will prove utterly useless if your website is too slow or has technical issues that negatively impact your visitor’s experience.

 In e-Commerce terms, the “User Experience” or “UX” is an important buzz-term to wrap our heads around.
 The concept defines the success of the user’s experience from the beginning to end, which in our case means from when they first click onto your website through to when they complete a purchase, are happy with it and even give it a great review.
 The health of your UX can ultimately be monitored by the conversion rate of visitors who become buyers, and buyers who become repeat customers.

-As you optimised your shop categories for user friendliness, consider the way your whole website performs as a user might move through it.
+As you optimise your shop categories for user-friendliness, consider the way your whole website performs as a user might move through it.
 When first loading a page is the content eye-catching and easy to process?
 Is it easy to add products to the basket?
 Is the navigation system obvious?
 Does the search function work perfectly?
 Is your check out and payment process smooth?
 Click through every step of each process imagining what a first time user might experience to identify any obvious issues.

 We can assess the UX of our own website up to a certain point but inevitably a level of familiarity related blindness will set in, especially after hours of working on something that we know back to front.
 The best way to address this problem is to enlist help.
 An expert isn’t what you need, but rather any old person who is willing to spend a few minutes clicking through your website in return for a mug of freshly brewed tea or a chocolate muffin!